 We leverage new regulations to make it simple and straightforward for you to invest in projects that you believe in.
-We serve as a facilitator between project founders and backers (project investors); we perform due diligence, select, structure each impact project and manage communications between backers on project founders.
+By identifying opportunities, performing due diligence, selecting impact projects and structuring and managing the financial offering we connect conscious capital with serious opportunities.

 Rabble receives applications from teams that seek capital for projects that improve communities.
 Rabble reviews each application and approves those that meet financial, social, environmental and economic impact criteria.
 We also look at the track record of each team, at their personal experience and collective potential to bring their ideas to life.
 We only approve those that align best with backers’ goals.

 Then, we help structure and facilitate investment into the project via our web platform.
 As the venture produces revenue, we ensure that investors receive their portion of return.
-We also measure the impact of each project and allow you to track your contribution to project and neighborhood goals.
+We also measure the impact of each project and allow you to track your contribution.

 To get started, choose a project that speaks to you–one that creates impact in an area that you have a passion for.
 This could be a project that supports education in a city you grew up in, a project that reduces carbon in the environment, or one that restores a cultural landmark in your neighborhood.
 If the project aligns with your financial goals and the opportunity is open to you,* you can invest.

 Once the project’s funding target is met, the project team receives funding and commences project development.
 In return, backers receive shares in the project proportional with their investment.
 If the target is not met, funds are returned to investors.

 By investing in a project on the rabble platform, you become a co-owner of an asset or project.
 You will receive a portion of the income that the asset/project generates, such as rental revenue or revenue from energy production; income earned is tied to only to the project the backer invested in.

 *Is open for investment in your State of Residence and/or you meet the appropriate Accreditation Status.